Loading...

 This 36-hour online course is self-paced.
 Students will have 180 days to complete the course.

 This fully online course is offered jointly by Dalhousie University and the Canadian Financial Crime Academy.
-Completion of the course will give students the Canadian Financial Crime Professional (CFCP) certification from the CFCA.
+Completion of the course will award the Financial Crime Compliance Specialist (FCCS) certification from the CFCA.

 Course Outline